Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/ExceptionHandling/ExceptionService.md

 ### Process(Action action)

-Processes the specified action.If the exception could not be handled safely by this service, it will throw the exception.
+Processes the specified action.
+If the exception could not be handled safely by this service, it will throw the exception.

 #### Parameters